Table of Contents

 For example, one day, Alice installs

-emacs-html-server.el for running an html server on Emacs. (packages mentioned in examples here are all made up and hypothetical unless stated otherwise.)
+emacs-html-server.el for running an html server on Emacs. (packages mentioned in examples here are all made up, unless stated otherwise.)
 Let’s suppose

 emacs-html-server.el defines the command